Skip to content

 return model

-Let us pick a specific problem: the graph introduced above.
+Pick a specific problem: the graph introduced above:

-# We generate a graph which defines our problem
+# Generate a graph that defines the problem

 import networkx as nx